anonymous-username-for-research/replication-package-tracing-optimization-performance-modeling/readme.md

 **Description**: This repository contains the replication package for the paper "Tracing Optimization for Performance Modeling and Regression Detection" submitted to the ICSE '25 conference.

 ## Introduction
-The overall o indent=4verview of the methodology is illustrated in the following figure:
+The overall overview of the methodology is illustrated in the following figure:
 ![Methodology](res/Methodology.png)

 ### Application Scenario
-Our approach primarily targets performance modeling and regression detection in continuous integration or production environments.
-In continuous integration, full tracing with higher overhead occurs less frequently (e.g., only once for each release) for identifying performance-sensitive functions.
-Subsequently, optimized tracing with lower overhead is performed more frequently (e.g., for each commit) to build performance models and detect regressions.
-The low-overhead optimized tracing can also be applied in production to identify regressions under real-world field workloads; the performance-sensitive functions used in the performance models are determined in a testing environment.
+Our approach primarily focuses on performance modeling and regression detection within continuous integration or production environments.
+In continuous integration settings, full tracing with higher overhead occurs less frequently (i.e., for proposed dynamic approaches), typically once for each release, to identify performance-sensitive functions.
+In contrast to dynamic approaches, the static method can be used without introducing any extra overhead (i.e., skipping the previous step).
+Followingly, after determining performance-sensitive functions through either dynamic or static approaches, optimized tracing with lower overhead is performed more frequently, often for each commit, to construct performance models and detect regressions.
+The optimized tracing can be applied in production settings to identify regressions under real-world field workloads due to its minimal overhead.

 ## Methodology
 This section provides a brief overview of the methodology.
 For more details, please refer to the paper.